-31) Progress in completing the Audit Plan is monitored on an ongoing basis through regular meetings with the Head of Finance along with periodic meetings with the external auditor and the Council's Management Team.
-Audit recommendations are followed up on an ongoing basis and reported to Finance & Governance Committee.
+31) Progress in completing the Audit Plan is monitored on an ongoing basis through regular meetings with the Chief Financial Officer along with periodic meetings with the external auditor and the Council's Senior Management Team.
+Audit recommendations are followed up on an ongoing basis and reported to Corporate Governance & Finance Committee.